3 Myths About Concierge Medicine Practices for Patients

 Myth No. 3: Concierge medicine is only for the elderly.

 The truth is that concierge medicine helps patients achieve their best health at any age.
 As people age, they may need more medical care, and concierge physicians do have more time to focus on each patient.
-It's also true that concierge medicine can be especially helpful for caretakers.
+It's also true that concierge medicine can be beneficial for caretakers.

 At the core of concierge medicine is personalized health.
 The healthcare you receive is individualized to meet your unique health goals, no matter your age.